phetsims/gas-properties/doc/model.md

 * Particle-particle collisions occur between 2 particles, and use an [impulse-based contact model](https://en.wikipedia.org/wiki/Collision_response#Impulse-based_contact_model).
-  Particle-particle collision are based solely whether they intersect at their current locations.
-Is is possible (and acceptable) for two particles to pass through the same point on the way to those location and not collide.
+  Particle-particle collisions are based solely on whether they intersect at their current locations.
+It is possible (and acceptable) for two particles to pass through the same point on the way to those locations and not collide.
 Particle-particle may be disabled in the _Energy_ screen.
 * Particle-container collisions occur between a particle and a wall of the container, and are counted for display by the Collision Counter.
 These collisions occur if a particle contacted a wall on its way to its current location.